A broader dimension of CPEC

 THE most significant and decisive factor in the interstate relationship of the states is the bilateral trust and mutual respect of each other’s sovereignty.

-In international relations, these aspects are driven by the national interests of the states.
+In international relations these aspects are driven by national interests of the states.
 In the relationship of Pakistan and China bilateral trust and mutual respect of each other’s sovereignty have been the defining factors.

 The book provides an in-depth analysis of Belt and Road Initiative (BRI); the gigantic Chinese project, which encompasses a set of corridors and Maritime Silk route spreading over to three continents: Asia, Africa and Europe.

-Well deliberated findings of all such studies concluded that, in case there is a blockade of Malacca Strait, there are few alternative routes available to China for its trade and oil imports.
+Well deliberated findings of all such studies concluded that, in case there is a blockade of Malacca Strait, there are few alternatives routes available to China for its trade and oil imports.

 Other available alternatives are either incompatible to take on the weight of modern ships and heavy traffic or else causing heavy expenditures owing to longer routes.

-Pakistan and China are well aware of the rival forces operating against CPEC.
-There is a serious level of discomfort in various capitals, especially New Delhi.
-They desire to sabotage the project in the realm of power politics.
+Pakistan and China are well aware of the rival forces which are operating against CPEC.
+There is a serious level of discomfort at Washington and New Delhi.
+Both desire to sabotage the project in the realm of power politics.

-In the 21st century, economy (trade and commerce) drives world politics.
-The strategic competition and the trade war between Washington and Beijing should not hamper the CPEC, since it is a project of economic benefits for all regional states including India, Iran, Central Asian and GCC states.
+The strategic competition and the trade war between Washington and Beijing should not hamper the CPEC, since it is a project of economic benefits for all regional states including; India, Iran, Central Asian and GCC states.